Defining Modules to Control Scope

 • Private vs public: Code within a module is private from its parent modules by default.
 This means that it may only be accessed by the current module and its descendants.
 To make a module public, declare it with pub mod instead of mod.
 To make items within a public module public as well, use pub before their declarations.
 Cairo also provides the pub(crate) keyword, allowing an item or module to be only visible within the crate in which the definition is included.

 • The use keyword: Within a scope, the use keyword creates shortcuts to items to reduce repetition of long paths.
-In any scope that can refer to backyard::garden::vegetables::Asparagus, you can create a shortcut with use backyard::garden::vegetables::Asparagus; and from then on you only need to write Asparagus to make use of that type in the scope.
+In any scope that can refer to crate::garden::vegetables::Asparagus, you can create a shortcut with use crate::garden::vegetables::Asparagus; and from then on you only need to write Asparagus to make use of that type in the scope.

 Here we create a crate named backyard that illustrates these rules.
 The crate’s directory, also named backyard, contains these files and directories: